 - Do you have any skills that you can use in the initial phase for any of the above-mentioned opportunities?

 - How much money do you have to start off with?
-If you have quite a bit of money, rental property and dividend paying stocks are the way to go.
-If you don’t have any money, the best opportunities are for you to write a book, rent our your car parking space or rent out some space in your house.
+If you have quite a bit of money, rental property and dividend-paying stocks are the way to go.
+If you don’t have any money, the best opportunities are for you to write a book, rent your car parking space or rent out some space in your house.

-- How much initial effort you want to put in. – some passive income streams require a lot of upfront time like writing a book or purchasing a rental property (buy-to-let method as opposed to crowd funding which hardly requires time).
-Other opportunities requires little to no upfront time like stock/portfolio management that someone else manages or peer-to-peer lending.
+- How much initial effort do you want to put in. – some passive income streams require a lot of upfront time like writing a book or purchasing a rental property (buy-to-let method as opposed to crowdfunding which hardly requires time).
+Other opportunities require little to no upfront time like stock/portfolio management that someone else manages or peer-to-peer lending.

-Why passive income is cheaper and better than active income
+Why passive income is better than active income

-Passive Income is income you receive for which you haven’t put effort in.
+Passive Income is income you receive for which you haven’t put the effort in.
 Active income on the other hand is directly related to effort.
-With active income you normally receive income in proportion to the hours you work.
+With active income, you normally receive income in proportion to the hours you work.

 Active income has many disadvantages.